Is a Leaking Air Conditioner Dangerous?

 • Frozen evaporator coil

-Freon is hazardous to your health if handled improperly, so you’ll need an HVAC professional like Stephen Hurst Pack Heating and Cooling, Inc to fix an air conditioner coolant leak.
-In most situations, it may just be better to schedule air conditioning installation since Freon is costly.
-Production of this coolant was stopped in 2020 due to its damaging effects on the ozone layer.
+Freon is bad for your health if handled improperly, so you’ll want an HVAC professional like Stephen Hurst Pack Heating and Cooling to repair an air conditioner coolant leak.
+In many situations, it may just be better to schedule air conditioning installation since Freon is costly.
+Production of this coolant was halted in 2020 because of its harmful effects on the ozone layer.
 As a result, only limited recycled quantities are available.

-Rely on Stephen Hurst Pack Heating and Cooling, Inc for Repairing Your Air Conditioner Leaks
+Contact Stephen Hurst Pack Heating and Cooling for Fixing Your Air Conditioner Leaks

-When it comes to air conditioning repair in Circleville, turn to the company your neighbors and friends trust.
-We’ve been known for our quick, friendly and reasonable services since 1972.
-Call us at 740-474-5940 to request your appointment today!
+When it comes to air conditioning repair in Circleville, turn to the company your neighbors and friends depend on.
+We’ve been known for our fast, friendly and reasonable services since {year}.
+Call us at 740-474-5940 to schedule your appointment now!